-Figure 47.
+Figure 48.
 Inappropriate example.
-These appropriately designed storefront windows could entice patrons into the restaurant's interior.
-Instead, excessive signage blocks views.
+Excessive signage blocks views into these otherwise appropriately designed storefront windows.
 (Dodson & Flinker)

-- 4) Upper stories should have a minimum of 40% transparency.
+4) Upper stories should have a minimum of 40% transparency.
 Glazing must have a minimum of forty percent (40%) VLT and no more than fifteen percent (15%) VLR.